kentonbmax/Simple-TNT/README.md

 Gitignore does not include .js files.

 Setup:
-1. Run npm install typescript -g
+> Requires current LTS version of nodejs.
-2. Run npm install
+1. Run `npm install`
-3. Run tsc -w
+1. Run `npm start`
-4. Add your own amazing content or proof of concepts!!
+1. Add your own amazing content or proof of concepts!!

 TODO: